 The abdomen contains most of the tubelike organs of the digestive tract, as well as several solid organs.
 Liver, is attached with gallbladder, and the pancreas all function in close association with the digestive tract and communicate with it via ducts.
 The spleens, kidneys, are also part of the abdomen, along with many blood vessels.
 The abdomen contains an extensive membrane called the peritonenium.

 Hollow abdominal organs include the stomach, the small intestine, and the colon with its attached appendix.
 The spleen, kidneys, and adrenal glands also lie within the abdomen, along with many blood vessels including the aorta and inferior vena cava.
 Anatomists may consider the urinary bladder, uterus, fallopian tubes, and ovaries as either abdominal organs or as pelvic organs.
 The abdomen contains an extensive membrane called the peritoneum.

 The stomach, on the ither hand is divided into four parts: Cardia, Fundus, Body or Corpus and Antrum or Pylorus.
 Cardia is where the contents of the esopahgus are emptied in the stoamch while Fundus is the upper curvature of the stomach.
 Corpus forms the central region and Antrum is the lower section that helps in emptying the contents in the small intestine.

-Diseases occur in abdomen or stomach mainly due to wrong food habits.
-Too much smoking or drinking can even cause cancer.
-Diarrhea, Constipation, Abdominal swelling, Gastroparesis are few very common problems related with the Abdomen.
-Some Stomach ailments are stomach pain, peptic ulcer, gastroparesis etc.
+Diseases occur in the abdomen or stomach for a variety of reasons.
+Too much smoking or drinking can cause stomach problems and even lead to cancer.
+Diarrhea, constipation, abdominal swelling, and gastroparesis are a few common problems related to the abdomen.
+Some Stomach ailments are stomach pain, peptic ulcer, gastroparesis, and GERD.